-Each worksheet started with a concise explanation of just the main concepts (which I called the "Key Ideas") that the students would need to complete the related Regents questions.
-Next, I wrote out a "Model Problem" and its solution which I demonstrated on the board without the students having to copy.
-We then worked through one or two "Practice Problems" together that I had created for them, often with students explaining their steps.
+Each worksheet started with a concise explanation of just the "Key Ideas" that the students would need to complete the related Regents questions.
+Next, I wrote out one or more "Model Problems" and their solutions.
+This allowed me to introduce the Key Ideas and to demonstrate the Model Problems on the board without having the students copy them down.
+After each Model Problem, we worked together through one or two related Practice Problems, often with students explaining their steps.
 This was followed by students working through problems on their own or in pairs while I walked around to observe and help.
 Sometimes, we needed to pause to go over a more difficult problem together.
-Finally, I assigned them some Regents Questions for homework.
+Finally, I assigned them some Regents Questions, also included on the worksheet, for homework.
 The next day, we went over the homework and a new worksheet was handed out.

-I found this daily process saved a lot of time and allowed us to get through the entire curriculum despite meeting for only 30 minutes a day and only 4 days a week.
+The boys eagerly anticipated each day's new set of notes and added them to their binders.
+We found this daily process saved a lot of time and allowed us to get through the entire curriculum despite meeting for only 30 minutes a day and only 4 days a week.
 The students performed very well on the June Regents exam, with over 85% passing and more than 75% earning at least an 80.

-When the year was over, I realized that, by combining these worksheets into a book, I could create a workbook that other Integrated Algebra teachers could benefit from them.
+When the year was over, I realized that, by combining these worksheets into a book, I could create a workbook that other Integrated Algebra teachers could benefit from.
 So, I published my first Course Workbook in 2012-13 and started the company, Course Workbooks (spelled as two words at the time), in 2013.

 In 2013-14, New York State had begun to shift the curriculum from Integrated Algebra to a new Common Core Algebra I, and the timing couldn't have been better.
 I created a workbook that helped teachers transition from Integrated Algebra to Common Core Algebra by including and labelling topics from both curricula in one book.
 Having this book published and available on Amazon before any of the major textbook publishers had committed to the new curriculum led to a huge increase in sales.
 The following year, the book was updated to just cover the Common Core standards.